 Inland Port Greer

-Inland Port Dillon is brand new, having just opened in April 2018.
+SC Ports opened its second rail-served inland port, Inland Port Dillon, in April 2018.
 It is located on I-95 near the South Carolina/North Carolina border exit 190 and is positioned within the 3,400-acre Carolinas I-95 Mega Site.
 In the near-term, Inland Port Dillon will offer importers and exporters in the Eastern Carolinas area an exciting new option.
 Future connectivity to Charlotte and points north and west could provide tremendous reach for shippers.
 CSX plans to serve Inland Port Dillon 6 days per week.